Introducing Linear Implication Types to $\lambda_{GT}$ for Computing With Incomplete Graphs: The Language

 This section presents an overview of \(\lambda_{GT}\), a purely functional programming language that integrates hypergraphs and their transformations into the functional programming paradigm~\cite{sano2023}.
 In \(\lambda_{GT}\), data structures are represented as hypergraphs, enabling computations to be expressed via graph transformations~\cite{EhrigEPT06,handbook_graph_grammar}.
 In contrast to traditional imperative approaches that rely on destructive pointer-based memory operations, which are often both complex and error-prone, \(\lambda_{GT}\) employs compositional constructs and graph pattern matching.
 This design ensures fully declarative manipulation of data structures.
 Another key feature of \(\lambda_{GT}\) is its type system, which guarantees safety and ensures that operations preserve user-defined structural forms.

-The core design requirements for the \(\lambda_{GT}\) language are as follows: \begin{enumerate} \item The language should allow graphs to be composed easily. \item The language should allow variables to be bound to graphs. \item The language should support graph decomposition via pattern matching. \item As a functional language, it should treat functions as first-class citizens (possibly with lightweight mechanism for embedding functions into graph structures and taking functions out of graph structures). \end{enumerate} We first describe the syntax and semantics of \(\lambda_{GT}\) in \Cref{sec:synsem}, which addresses all these requirements.
+The core design requirements for the \(\lambda_{GT}\) language are as follows: \begin{enumerate} \item The language should allow graphs to be composed easily. \item The language should allow variables to be bound to graphs. \item The language should support graph decomposition via pattern matching. \item As a functional language, it should treat functions as first-class citizens (possibly with lightweight mechanism for embedding functions into graphs as labels and taking functions out of graphs). \end{enumerate} We first describe the syntax and semantics of \(\lambda_{GT}\) in \Cref{sec:synsem}, which addresses all these requirements.

 Further requirements for the type system are as follows: \begin{enumerate} \item The type system should allow users to define the types of graph structures and be able to verify that values conform to these types. \item The type system should be able to handle intermediate forms of graph structures during manipulations. \item The type system is expected to be fully static. \end{enumerate} We describe the existing type system in \Cref{sec:lgt-type}.
 Although the type system satisfies Requirement 5, Requirements 6 and 7 remain open challenges, as highlighted in previous work and described in \Cref{sec:challenges}.